nickjackolaisen/BusinessInitiaitive/_posts/statistics/llc stats/2023-10-23-size_of_llcs.md

 Keep reading to gain a better understanding of what it takes to start and run a successful LLC.

-## The Most Common Number of Owners or Members in LLCs
+## What is the most common number of owners or members in LLCs?

 <center>
 <img alt="number of owners in an llc" src="/images/content/future-city-technology.png" title="Entreprenural Journey" style="width: 63%; height: 63%">